yaseenahmad1/auth_me_backend/notes/Phase0_Set Up.md

 First and foremost, we are going to need to initialize node.

-- So let's cd into our backend folder and the run :
+- So let's cd into our backend folder and then run :

     >> npm init -y